 - (1) Sanitary sewer - (2) Storm sewer effluent is released to natural open ditches.
 The ditches conduct this water to San Francisquito Creek by surface flow or by seepage.
-Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, about six miles to the east. - (3) About 40% of the water leaves the site as water vapor, via the four cooling towers.
+Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, about six miles to the east. - (3) About 40% of the water leaves the site as water vapor via the four cooling towers.

-Typical amounts are $20 \times 10^6$ Gals/year to the sanitary sewer, $40 \times 10^6$ Gals/year to the creek, and $40 \times 10^6$ Gals/year evaporated.
-In addition, an average of $240 \times 10^6$ Gals/year fall as rain on the 472-acre site, also flowing to the creek.
-Thus the SLAC effluent to the creek is diluted by an average factor of 6 by natural runoff.
+Typical amounts are $7.6 \times 10^4$ m/year to the sanitary sewer; $1.5 \times 10^5$ m/year to the creek; and $1.5 \times 10^5$ m/year evaporated.
+In addition, an average of $9 \times 10^5$ m/year fall as rain on the 472 acre site, also flowing to the creek.
+Thus, the SLAC effluent to the creek is diluted by an average factor of 6 by natural runoff.

 Continuous sampling stations monitor the effluents of both the sanitary sewer and the storm sewer and have been in operation since the summer of 1971.
 The sanitary sewer sampling station is at Manhole No. 4, northeast of the Central Laboratory.
 All SLAC sanitary sewage flows through this point.
 A pump continuously samples the effluent at the rate of 5 ml per minute, which is stored in drums at that point.
-At the end of each quarter the contents of the drums are mixed and 1 liter samples are removed for chemical-radiological analysis.
+At the end of each quarter, the contents of the drums are mixed, and 1 liter samples are removed for chemical-radiological analysis.

-It should be noted that the sampling rate is constant at all times regardless of the flow rate and thus tends to give relatively greater weight to the effluent at lower flow rates, when concentrations are likely to be higher, the method of sampling is likely to lead to an overestimate rather than an underestimate of concentrations.
+It should be noted that the sampling rate is constant at all times regardless of the flow rate, and thus tends to give relatively greater weight to the effluent at lower flow rates when concentrations are likely to be higher.
+Therefore, this method of sampling is likely to lead to an overestimate rather than an underestimate of concentrations.
 Sanitary Sewer Effluents

 About 20% of SLAC's domestic water supply is released to the sanitary sewer; the remaining 80% leaves the site by evaporation or via San Francisquito Creek.
-The sanitary sewer outlet at the northeast corner of the site is connected to the Menlo Part Sanitary District.
+The sanitary sewer outlet at the northeast corner of the site is connected to the Menlo Park Sanitary District.
 The releases are ordinary sanitary wastes, and the Menlo Park treatment plant discharges its treated wastes directly into San Francisco Bay.

-The quantity of discharge for 1976 was 19 x $10^6$ gallons.
-This amount is not unusual in size for a facility employing about 1000 people, and does not constitute a burden on the Menlo Park Sanitary District.
+The quantity of discharge for 1977 was $\sim 7.8 \times 10^4$ m.
+This amount is not unusual for a facility employing about 1000 people, and does not constitute a burden on the Menlo Park Sanitary District.
 The amount is rather constant the year around, and relatively insensitive to the accelerator operating cycle.